nasa/GeneLab_Data_Processing/Amplicon/Illumina/Workflow_Documentation/NF_AmpIllumina-B/README.md

 python run_workflow.py --run --target-region 16S --input-file PE_file.csv --F-primer AGAGTTTGATCCTGGCTCAG --R-primer CTGCCTCCCGTAGGAGT --profile singularity
 ```

 #### 5c.
-Approach 3: Use a csv file as input to the workflow and supply extra arguments to nextflow run.
+Approach 3: Use a csv file as input to the workflow and supply extra arguments to nextflow run

 Here were want to monitor our jobs with nextflow tower.